mendax1234/Mach-V/docs/sim/index.md

 ## Simulation Guide

+Simulations for Mach-V are performed by targeting the Wrapper.v module as the Device Under Test (DUT).
+Acting effectively as a virtual motherboard, this module connects the processor core to peripherals like UART and memory.

 ### Debugging the Pipelined Processor

 Personally speaking, debugging a pipelined microarchitecture can be tedious due to instructions overlapping across different stages.
 To simplify this process, I recommend **propagating the current PC value through every stage of the pipeline**.